teamcentral/teamcentral.github.io/app.markdown

 **Connectors**

 A connector is a data source that can push and receive data on the Central Integraton Platform.
+Think of a connector as the foundation of the house, and everything else sits on top of it.
 We have a number of implementation options for connectors.

 1. Prebuilt connectors to many of the industry leading SaaS based products like Microsoft Dynamics and Salesforce
 2. Connectors to your own company owned REST API's, Relational Databases, or FTP locations